 - paying contractors and vendors fair rates and living wages

-- prioritizing work-life balance for myself, my clients, and any contractors and vendors I work with
+- prioritizing work-life balance for ourselves, our clients, and any contractors and vendors we work with

 - offering accessible and inclusive pricing and payment options for services and products provided